MARTIMM/raku-mongodb-driver/README.md

 * [ ] delete.
 Deletes one or more documents.
 * [ ] eval.
 Runs a JavaScript function on the database server.
-* [x] findAndModify.
-Returns and modifies a single document.
-* [x] getLastError.
-Returns the success status of the last operation.
-* [x] getPrevError.
-Returns status document containing all errors since the last resetError command.
-* [x] insert.
-Inserts one or more documents.
 * [ ] parallelCollectionScan.
 Lets applications use multiple parallel cursors when reading documents from a collection.
-* [x] resetError.
-Resets the last error status.
 * [ ] text.
 Performs a text search.
-* [x] update.
-Updates one or more documents.

 #### Query Plan Cache Commands